blockspacer/flextool/README.md

 NOTE: use `valgrind --tool=massif --massif-out-file=massif_file --stacks=true` to measure size of heap.
 See also https://kde.org/applications/development/org.kde.massif-visualizer

 See for details https://stackoverflow.com/a/44989219

+TODO: try to build with clang 10 https://stackoverflow.com/questions/40509986/valgrind-reporting-mismatched-free-delete-delete

+TODO: valgrind may not support chromium base, FIXME.
+And remove GTEST_NO_SUITE

 ## For contibutors: clang-tidy